University for Development Studies: Third trimester field practical programme

 For the Third Trimester Practical Programme (TTFPP) the whole of the third trimester is devoted to practical field work in the local communities.
 Students of a given year group identify a specific region, and in smaller groups live and interact with the people in the local communities during each third trimester for a period of three years.
 The programme began in 1993.
-It entails the combination of students from all the faculties: Agriculture, Integrated Development Studies; Applied Science and the School of Medicine and Health Sciences.
+It entails the combination of students from all the faculties: Agriculture, Integrated Development Studies; Applied Science, Engineering, Business, Economics, Medicine, Allied Health Sciences etc.